EpistasisLab/SAFE/multiobj/README.md

 `SAFE_MultiObj_ZDT1_PDBTCC.csv`
 `SAFE_MultiObj_ZDT1_PDBTCC.txt`

 The csv contains a summary of the results.
-The txt file contains the fronts found and their _igd_ values.
+The txt file contains the fronts found (one per experiment) and their _igd_ values.

 To plot an evolved Pareto front simply copy front values from the txt file -- `f1` and `f2` lists -- into `plot_front.py` and in that file also set `func_name` to the correct problem, e.g., 'ZDT1'.
 Then run `plot_front.py` to generate a figure such as this: